Frauenkirche, Munich: History

 The two towers, which are both just over 98 meters (323 feet) tall, were completed in 1488, and the church was consecrated in 1494.
 There were plans for tall, open-work spires typical of the Gothic style, but given the financial difficulties of the time, the plans could not be realized.
 The towers remained unfinished until 1525.

 German historian Hartmann Schedel printed a view of Munich including the unfinished towers in his famous Nuremberg Chronicle, also known as Schedel's World Chronicle.
-Finally, because rainwater was regularly penetrating the temporary roofing in the tower's ceilings, the towers were completed in 1525, albeit using a more budget-friendly design.
-This new design may have been modelled after the Dome of the Rock in Jerusalem, which itself was modelled from late Byzantine architecture and erroneously considered to be Solomon's original temple.
+Finally, because rainwater was regularly penetrating the temporary roofing in the tower's ceilings, the towers were completed in 1525 albeit by using a more budget-friendly design.
+The new design may have been modelled after the Dome of the Rock in Jerusalem, which itself was modelled from late Byzantine architecture and erroneously considered to be Solomon's original temple.
 The resulting domes atop each tower contributed to making the church a distinctive Munich landmark.

 The building has a volume of about 200,000 m³, and originally had the capacity to house 20,000 standing people.
 Later, pews for ordinary people were introduced.
-Considering late fifteenth-century Munich had only 13,000 inhabitants and an already established parish church in Alter Peter, it is quite remarkable that a second church of this magnitude was erected in the city.
+Considering that late 15th-century Munich had only 13,000 inhabitants and already had an established parish church in Alter Peter, it is quite remarkable that a second church of that magnitude was erected in the city.

-In 1919, Eugen Leviné, leader of a short-lived Bavarian Socialist Republic, had the Frauenkirche declared a "revolutionary temple."
+In 1919, Eugen Leviné, leader of a short-lived Bavarian Socialist Republic, had the Frauenkirche declared a "revolutionary temple".

 The cathedral suffered severe damage during the later stages of World War II.
-After Allied forces' air raids, the church roof collapsed, one of the towers suffered severe damage, and the majority of the church's irreplaceable historical artifacts held inside were lost—either destroyed by bomb raids themselves, or removed with the debris in the aftermath.
+After Allied forces' air raids, the church roof collapsed, one of the towers suffered severe damage, and the majority of the church's irreplaceable historical artifacts held inside were lost—either destroyed by bomb raids themselves or removed with the debris in the aftermath.
 A multi-stage restoration effort began soon after the war.
 The final stage of restoration was completed in 1994.